-DAVID BLATT, M.D., and DAVID MOORE, D.O.
+DAVID BLATT, M.D., and DAVID MOORE, D.Q.
 (2007): For more than 25 years, Drs.
 Blatt and Moore have been outstanding advocates and champions of the LGBT and HIV/AIDS communities, putting a human face on AIDS and offering compassionate and personal attention to patients at a difficult time.

 KEVIN G. BOYER (2008): He served as president of Chicago's Gerber/Hart Library and as a member of the original coordinating committee for the national Gay and Lesbian History Month.
-He was a co-founder of the Chicago Area Gay and Lesbian Chamber of Commerce and has been an effective fundraiser for many causes, including Chicago's Gay Games VII in 2006.
-He was also active in preparing for 2010's Gay Games VIII in Cologne, Germany.
+He was a co-founder of the Chicago Area Gay and Lesbian Chamber of Commerce and was a leader in preparing for Chicago's Gay Games VIII in 2006 and Cologne's Gay Games VIII in 2010.